staplegun/sonifier/README.md

 based on what is currently visible, e.g. the current image in a slideshow, or panning around a single image.

-It plays and holds notes on a synthesizer, then adjusts the volume of those notes depending on the brightness of red, green, and blue channels in each pixel in the visible image.
+It plays and holds notes on a synthesizer in the browser, then adjusts the volume of those notes depending on the brightness of red, green, and blue channels in each pixel in the visible image.
 By regularly re-sampling the image as it is changed, the sound heard will adjust as the relative colour brightnesses